The Best Way to Freeze Food in Glass Pyrex Containers

-Glass storage containers are an excellent choice for freezing because they’re quite durable (compared to plastic).
-And they don’t leach nasty byproducts which I love when reheated (also compared to plastics).
 Here’s some best practices though for using Pyrex glass containers in your freezer(s).
 Because yessssss girl, you can stack your deep freezer (or upright freezer) with these if you are into batch cooking at home.
+10/10 would reccomend.

-Pyrex is the trade name (I think) you might be most used to hearing.
-As I was learning about freezing glass, I discovered Pyrex used to be manufactured by Corning but when they sold it off it became pyrex (with lower case font) in America.
+But when Corning sold it off it became pyrex (with lower case font) in America.
 This type of pyrex is made with soda-lime glass.
-The European version PYREX (with capitol font ahahaha) is made of borosilicate glass.
-Both have durability factor, but it’s said the European version is stronger than the soda-lime version in America.
+The European version PYREX (with capitol font – how confusing ahahaha) is made of borosilicate glass.

 Anyway, this post will apply to other glass food storage container systems like those made by Anchor or OXO too.
 I actually have taken a liking to Anchor lately myself.
 Compare brands side-by-side by reading through The Spruce Eats article on the glass food prep & organizing systems; it’s pretty informative!